Chris55/ns3-program-viewer/docs/readme.md

 Simple example how to decode the Reverb options:

 ### STEP 1
-From any init config, generate a 1st NLAS file with Reverb on on slot A, export it with NSM call it AReverbOn.nlas
+From any init config, generate a 1st NLAS file with Reverb enabled on slot A, export it with [Nord Sound Manager](https://www.nordkeyboards.com/software-tools/nord-sound-manager)  call it AReverbOn.nlas

 ### STEP 2
-Use this program as starting point, disable the reverb in Slot A, and save it in another location, export it with NSM, call it AReverbOff.nlas
+Use this program as starting point, disable the reverb in Slot A, and save it in another location, export it with [Nord Sound Manager](https://www.nordkeyboards.com/software-tools/nord-sound-manager), call it AReverbOff.nlas

 ### STEP 3
 Load both programs in your hex viewer, and run the compare feature. bingo you have your 1st setting :)